Information for visitors to the National Museum

 Can I bring baggage with me?

 Rucksacks and large bags cannot be taken into the exhibitions.
 Lockers are therefore available, in which you can leave your luggage.
-You need to bring along a 10 kroner coin as a deposit for the lockers.
+The lockers are free of charge and uses a 4 digit combination code of your choice.

 Can I bring a pram or pushchair to the museum?